-The last couple of weeks I have been working on deploying multi-factor authentication for Microsoft Office 365.
-The main challenge was not the setup of MFA for Office 365, but with deploying this in our organisation was to inform our users, so we don’t get too many helpdesk tickets once MFA is enabled, and to come up with a good rollout plan.
+In the last couple of weeks, I have been working on deploying Office 365 Multi-Factor Authentication.
+The main challenge was not the setup of MFA in Office 365, but with deploying this in our organization was to inform our users, so we don’t get too many helpdesk tickets once MFA is enabled, and to come up with a good rollout plan.

-In this article, I will walk you through the setup process for the Multi-Factor Authentication for Office 365 and give you some tips on how to roll it out in your organisation.
+In this article, I will walk you through the setup process of Office 365 multi factor authentication and give you some tips on how to roll it out in your organisation.

 Office 365 MFA License

 Before we start with the setup of MFA in Office 365, we will take a quick look at the license.
-Multi-factor authentication is part of the Office 365 business (and Enterprise) plans.
-With Office 365 MFA you can only protected Office 365 applications.
+Multi-factor authentication is part of the Microsoft 365 business (and Office 365) plans.
+With Office 365 MFA you can only protect Office 365 applications.

 This means that all Office 365 Online applications are protected and also the OneDrive client and Outlook application.
 What isn’t protected with MFA is, for example, logging-in on your computer.